 Watseka Illinois Medical Malpractice Lawyers

-If your loved one was the victim of medical malpractice while a patient at Iroquois Memorial Hospital and Resident Home, call Rosenfeld Injury Lawyers now.
+If your loved one was the victim of medical malpractice while a patient at Iroquois Memorial Hospital and Resident Home, call Rosenfeld Injury Lawyers LLC now.
 Our skilled Watseka personal injury attorneys can file and successfully resolve your victim cases involving medical errors and hold those who caused your loved one harm financially accountable.

 Our law firm can handle every aspect of your recompense claim to ensure your family receives the level of compensation they deserve.
 In addition, we will handle every aspect of the case including filing all the necessary documentation and paperwork in the appropriate court.
 In Iroquois County, that courthouse is located at:

 550 S. 10th St.